 - See more of her art featured in the New York Times

 Lea Goldberg (1911-1970) was born in Konigsberg, East Prussia (now Kaliningrad, Russia) and started writing poetry in Hebrew as a schoolgirl in Kovno.
 After completing her Ph.D. in Semitic Languages at Bonn University, Germany, she immigrated to pre-state Israel in 1935.

 Goldberg was a member of the Shlonsky group of modern poets and began publishing her work in literary journals associated with them.
 She was a renowned poet and a successful children's author, as well as a theater critic, translator and editor.
 In 1952, she established the Department of Comparative Literature at the Hebrew University of Jerusalem, and was its chairperson until her death.
-Goldberg published ten books of poetry, two novels, three plays, two books of essays and non-fiction, and books for children.
+Goldberg published 10 books of poetry, two novels, three plays, two books of essays and non-fiction, and several books for children.

 Goldberg was awarded many prizes, including the Israel Prize for Literature (1970, posthumous).
 Her work has been published in 27 languages.

-A Documentary film: The Five Houses of Lea Goldberg by Director Yair Qedar
+- A Documentary film: The Five Houses of Lea Goldberg by Director Yair Qedar

 - Lea Goldberg continues to be an enigmatic figure– she is Israel's most beloved poet, a powerful woman who lived with her mother and never married, a woman who invented herself from the ashes of WWII through her magical poetry.
 The film is a cinematic fantasy in five acts, using animation, after effects, archives, still photos, original music and interviews that celebrate the fascinating story of Lea Goldberg.